15 Best Running Trails In Colorado Springs You Can Visit Today

 11. Loud’s Cabin

-Looking for a trail that’s going to help you hit those 10km targets?
+Looking for a running trail in Colorado Springs that will help you hit those 10 km targets?

 The trail is well signposted, so you shouldn’t have too much difficulty navigating your way around the loop, but it does take an average of 3 hours 39 minutes to complete, so be prepared for the long haul.